milonmaze/privacy-terms-observatory/www.facebook.com/about/basics/privacy-principles.md

 Get support if you feel you're being bullied or harassed Get started
 Generative AI
-AI at Meta
+Generative AI at Meta
 Learn what generative AI is and how it works
-Learn how your information is used for AI at Meta and what controls you have Get started
+See or download the information about you from AI chats Change or delete your information from chats with our AIs Get started
 Audience
 Make sure you’re sharing only with the people you want to